sadapannord/17-regex-tutorial/Develop/gist-template.md

 ### Quantifiers

 A quantifier indicates the number of characters or expressions to match.
-In this expression we are using the + sign quantifier.
-It is searching for the [characters](#character-classes).
+In this expression we are using the + and {} quantifiers.
+The + is searching for the [characters](#character-classes) in the first and second groupings, while the {} is searching for between 2 and 6 characters in the third grouping.

-### OR Operator

 ### Character Classes

-### Flags
+This expression contains 3 groupings of character classes.
+In the first grouping we are searching for the letters "a" through "z", the numbers 0 through 9, and the characters (\_.-).
+The second grouping is searching for numbers 0 through 9, letters "a" through "z", and the characters (.-).
+The third grouping is searching for letters "a" through "z".

 ### Grouping and Capturing

 ### Bracket Expressions